G82ft/Train-timetable-parser/README.md

 - Run the script without command line arguments.
 You will be prompted to enter the name of the departure and arrival stations.

-In any case, you will receive a formatted timetable for today (without departed trains) with departure and arrival times and price in RUB.
+In any case, you will receive a formatted timetable for today with departure and arrival times and price in RUB.
 Also, you will get a JSON file.